 - Body Stressing (Overexertion).
 The leading cause of workplace injury in Australia.
 It includes repetitive strain injuries and injuries incurred from lifting heavy objects.

 - Tripping, slipping and falling.
-Very common causes of workplace injury, encompassing everything from slipping on a wet floor or tripping over a cord to falling off a chair or ladder, or down a flight of stairs.
+This is a very common cause of workplace injury – encompassing everything from slipping on a wet floor tripping over a chord to falling off a chair, ladder or down a flight of stairs.

 - Being struck by objects.
 Serious injury or death can result from something as simple as a hammer being dropped from an upper level of a construction site.

 Some other causes of workplace injuries include sharp objects, bacterial, chemical and electrical hazards, excessive noise and exposure to UV radiation.

 While employees have an obligation to observe OHS procedures and report potential hazards, the onus is also on employers to maintain a safe workplace for their staff, customers and visitors.

-The introduction of federal OHS laws (Work Health and Safety Act) in 2015 provides for even more scrutiny and greater penalties than those awarded in the past.
+The introduction of federal OH&S laws (Work Health and Safety Act) in 2015 provides for even more scrutiny and greater penalties than those awarded in the past.
 The Act requires employers to do the following:

 - Exercise greater due diligence to remain informed about OHS matters

 - criminal consequences for discriminatory acts; and